App Configuration (fly.toml)

 worker = "bundle exec sidekiqswarm"

-Furthermore, you can "match" a specific process (or processes) to a services
+Furthermore, you can “match” a specific process (or processes) to an [http_service]

 configuration.
 For example: